 - List 1: dual, duel, cereal, serial, idle, idol, faint, feint, wrote, rote

 - List 2: baron, barren, birth, berth, knead, need, mantle, mantel, leased, least

 - colonel, kernel, palette, pallet, palate, morning, mourning, canvas, canvass, gorilla, guerilla

 An integral part of developing vocabulary and spelling skills is to learn and understand the meanings of words that sound alike, but are spelled differently and have different meanings.
-VocabularySpellingCity provides word lists, printables, and interactive games and activities that give students the opportunity to practice using sound-alike words.
+VocabularySpellingCity provides lists of homophones and toher types of words, printables, and interactive games and activities that give students the opportunity to practice using sound-alike words.